upenndigitalscholarship/monuments-research-group/essay/Head-to-Head-with-the-Klan.md

 long: -84.3904149
 topic: Stone Mountain and the Klan
 ---
 In 1946, a popular white radio talk show host named Drew Pearson went head-to-head with the Klan.
 Taking place shortly after the [revitalization of the third Klan at the summit of Stone Mountain](https://falseimage.pennds.org/essay/Fiery-Crosses-Symbolize-a-Revival-on-Stone-Mountain), Pearson's campaign was an item of special concern for the Black press of the time.
-Calling the Klan a "Hitlerian disease," Pearson warned that Nazism was seeping into the United States through religious intolerance, "creeping into our national bloodstream."[^1][](Pearson, "\[Hitlerian Diseases in USA Year After Germany's Defeat](https\://www.newspapers.com/paper/tampa-bay-times/5744/).")
+Calling the Klan a "Hitlerian disease," Pearson warned that Nazism was seeping into the United States through religious intolerance, "creeping into our national bloodstream."[^1]

 Pearson continued his reporting on the "fly-by-night" activities of the Klan, provoking a barrage of "letters threatening all sorts of dire punishment."
-Pearson responded defiantly to these letters, writing "So long as this typewriter has a ribbon, it will continue to expose the nightshirt boys despite threats to bump off the operator."[](Pearson, "\[Pearson Lists Klan Activities Despite Threatening Letters](https\://www.newspapers.com/paper/tampa-bay-times/5744/).")[^2] Unsurprisingly, this enraged the Klan even more.
+Pearson responded defiantly to these letters, writing "So long as this typewriter has a ribbon, it will continue to expose the nightshirt boys despite threats to bump off the operator."[](Pearson, "\[Pearson Lists Klan Activities Despite Threatening Letters](https\://www.newspapers.com/paper/tampa-bay-times/5744/).")[^2] Needless to say, this enraged the Klan even more.

 One piece of hate mail, reported by Pearson in the *[Weekly Review](https://www.newspapers.com/paper/the-weekly-review/18428/)*, "challenges me to come to Stone Mountain where 'We will have a killing time.'"
 To this Pearson responded with an audacious plan: to bring his popular nationwide broadcast to Stone Mountain itself.
 "I don't like to disappoint anybody," he wrote, "not even the Klan, so I will come to Stone Mountain... and I will broadcast from Stone Mountain what I think of an order which peddles Hitler hate which is afraid to show its face in public.
 They can show their faces at Stone Mountain if they dare."[^3]